 Strong coupling of a single quantum system to an optical resonator is a hallmark of quantum optics.
 It is characterized by the repeated coherent exchange of a single excitation between the emitter and the resonator.
-We study strong coupling of single emiters to plasmonic nanoresonantors at room temperature.
-We use AFM technology to position emitters within the ultrasmall subwavelength mode volumes of broadband plasmonic nanoresonantors.
-The goal is to achieve deterministic photon-atom interaction for quantum communication as well as the development of novel quantum optical imaging modalities.
+We study strong coupling of single emitters to plasmonic nanoresonantors at room temperature.
+We position emitters within the ultrasmall subwavelength mode volumes of broadband plasmonic nanoresonantors using high-end nanofabrication.
+The goal is to achieve deterministic photon-emitter interaction for quantum communication, quantum sensing, as well as the development of novel quantum optical imaging modalities.

 - H. Groß et al., Near-field strong coupling of single quantum dots, Science Adv., 4, 3 (2018)

 - D. Friedrich et al., Anticrossing of a plasmonic nanoresonator mode and a single quantum dot at room temperature, arxiv.org/abs/2305.06909

 - S. Pres et al., Detection of a plasmon-polariton quantum wave packet, Nature Physics 19, 656 (2023)